mathai-2023/mathai-2023.github.io/cfp.md

 # Call for Papers

-The goal of this workshop is to find out ``when machines can surpass human experts in different mathematical domains?".
+The goal of this workshop is to find out “when machines can surpass human experts in different mathematical domains?”.
 To investigate this question, we are interested in bringing together a group of scholars from various backgrounds, institutions, and disciplines to discuss areas related to the following:
 - **Humans vs. machines**: How does human-level mathematical reasoning differ from today's methods?
 - **Measurement**: How should we measure and benchmark progress moving forward?
 - **Key technical areas**: What machine learning advances are needed to close the gap with humans?